 Regiment and its R&R connection with Poperinge and Ypres during

-Taming the Panzers by Patrick Delaforce I was quite taken back to
+Taming the Panzers by Patrick Delaforce. *This being confirmed in the book Panzer bait by William Moore.
+I was quite taken back to

 May 1940 burials: Dickebusch Old Military CWGC cemetery:

 those who managed to escape and fight another day, these gallant men